 Your opinion of yourself is quite worthless.
 It is usually contrary to fact.
 People with good reputations generally think poorly of themselves, which keeps them humble and sensitive to others; but those with bad reputations think themselves quite desirable, leading to offensive arrogance.
 The difference between humble modesty and self-righteousness is a large part of a good name, which is built on low self-esteem.

-Your great goal is to grow in "loving favour" with God and men, as did Samuel and the Lord Jesus Christ (Pr 3:4; I Sam 2:26; Luke 2:52).
-This happens when you keep the two great commandments - love of God and love of neighbor.
-The "loving favour" of the proverb is how God and others treat you, which you can choose by living a consistent life of godliness and love toward them.
+Your great goal is to grow in “loving favour” with God and men, as did Samuel and the Lord Jesus Christ (3:4; I Sam 2:26; Luke 2:52).
+This happens when you keep the two great commandments – love of God and love of neighbor.
+The “loving favour” of the proverb is how God and others treat you, which you can choose by living a consistent life of godliness and love toward them.
 An excellent spirit will cause others to love you.

-So great are these goals - your reputation and esteem by others - they should exceed any other goal.
+So great are these goals – your reputation and esteem by others – they should exceed any other goal.
 Men work long days of hard labor for many years to get rich, but building a good name and reputation are more important.
-If you had a choice between a good reputation and precious ointment, which was of great value in Israel's climate and provided much pleasure, you should choose the good name (Eccl 7:1).
+If you had a choice between a good reputation and precious ointment, which was of great value in Israel’s very dry climate and provided much personal pleasure, you should choose the good name (Eccl 7:1).